flipbase/docs/api/stats.md

       ]
     }

-## Number videos submitted for single account by date
+## Total number videos submitted for single account

-Returns total number of submitted videos on a single account, grouped by day.
+Returns total number of submitted videos on a single account (all recorder instances grouped), grouped by day.

 ****Request****